Neuro occupational therapy and the importance of goal-setting

 By breaking the project down into a collection of small tasks, we were able to use a grading scale to measure the client’s insight as to the physical and cognitive challenge pre- and post-activity.
 This highlighted the areas where he most needed help.

 In doing the practical tasks he realised for himself that his injuries were not just physical.
-He understood that he would have to adapt in order to optimise the way he lived and required support to sustain a quality of life.
+The neuro occupational therapy treatment had helped him understand what areas he would need to adapt in order to optimise the way he lived.
+He saw that he would require wide-ranging support to sustain a quality of life.
 By the end of the activity we had not only identified areas where further work was required, but we had built good evidence of the client’s reduced capacity which would help in his claim for compensation to support his future levels of care.

 In the early days of coronavirus lockdown No.1, I suggested to my neurological occupational therapy colleagues that we should try and see this enforced time away from the daily grind as a gift.